dakockar/stage-screamer/README.md

 - splashScreen
 - gameScreen
+- gameoverScreen (3 different states based on the score)
-- gameoverScreen (you are famous / you get lynched)
+    - you suck
+    - can do better
+    - you're a rockstar

 ## Task

-- buildSplashScreen
-- buildGameScreen
+- index - buildGameScreen
+- game - startGame
+- game - drawCanvas
+- speaker
+- index - buildSplashScreen
-- buildGameOverScreen
+- index - buildGameOverScreen